 Useful experience for industrial designers includes:

-- drawing experience
+- visualisation or illustration experience

-- computer-aided design (CAD) experience
+- computer-assisted design (CAD) experience

 - architecture or interior design work